Archive Social Media and Violence in Teenagers: Understanding the Impact

 According to neuroscience and cognitive psychology, ideas become partly activated in the human brain by the stimulants in the environment.
 This means that exposure to violent content can cause aggressive thoughts and emotions, which can then result in violent actions.

-As with the case of copycat suicides, violent content on social media can drive youths to carry out the same kind of violent acts themselves.
-There has been evidence to support this hypothesis, that mass killings can be triggered by similar violent acts in the recent past.
-The coverage received by such violent crimes on social media platforms like Twitter and Instagram can actually result in their glorification and promotion among youths.
+As with the case of copycat suicides, violent content on social media can drive youth to carry out the same kind of violent acts themselves.
+There has been evidence to support the hypothesis that mass killings can be triggered by similar violent acts in the recent past.
+The coverage received by such violent crimes on social media platforms like Twitter and Instagram can actually result in their glorification and promotion among youth.
 Gang violence taking place on Facebook Live, again and again, is a good example of this problem.

 Youth Violence: Contributing Factors